2020 Delhi riots: Interfaith solidarity

 ThePrint journalists, who covered the incidents, reported that the people of the localities were confident that their neighbours did not engage in violence against them.
 Rather they blamed the "outsiders".
 The neighbourhood between Jaffrabad and Maujpur, which has a mixed population of Hindus and Muslims, demonstrated unity by guarding one another and barricading the gate to prevent outside mobs from entering and destroying the communal harmony that exists there.
-In the area of Mustafabad, Hindus and Muslims joined to keep guard to prevent miscreants to enter the area.
+In the area of Mustafabad, Hindus and Muslims joined to keep guard to prevent outside rioters from entering the area.

 Some Hindu families worked to protect their Muslim friends and neighbours amidst the riots by inviting them into their homes for a few days until the riots calmed down.
 A local Hindu rescued his Muslim friends from their burning house, suffering 70% burns while doing so.
 In the area of Chand Bagh, some Muslims visited their Hindu neighbours and assured their safety.
 At the Mandir Masjid Marg of Noor-e-Ilahi, Muslims gathered around Hanuman Mandir, the Hindu temple, to protect it from being damaged while Hindus did the same for Azizya Masjid, a mosque in the area.
 A Sikh father-son duo rescued around seventy Muslims from a mosque and a madrasa that were surrounded by a mob, by transporting them to safety on their motorcycle, giving safe passage to two children at a time.
 Amidst the rioting, the Sikh community allowed those seeking shelter into the gurdwara.

 Both Hindus and Muslims comforted one another and mourned the loss of their kin who were killed by the rioters.
 On 1 March, Muslim and Hindu residents of Jaffrabad organised a peace march together.
 Later that week, Anil Joseph Thomas Couto, the Catholic Christian archbishop of the Roman Catholic Archdiocese of Delhi appealed "for peace and non-violence" and clergy from the Christian, Hindu, Muslim, Sikh and Jain faiths gathered in front of the Sacred Heart Cathedral, New Delhi, to pray in solidarity.